futurewalker-org/futurewalker-cpp-template/README.md

 # futurewalker-cpp-template

-A minimal application project template using Futurewalker.
+A minimal C++ application project template using [Futurewalker](https://github.com/futurewalker-org/futurewalker).
 You can copy this repository and start developing your own application.

 ## How to build the project